neurobagel/documentation/docs/glossary.md

 ### Data model
 **Used interchangeably with**: data schema

-:   A data model is a structure that has been designed with the
+:   A structure that has been designed with the
     purpose to represent a specific kind of information.
-    It is made up of generic types or classes that are relevant to the data model designers (for example "Research Participant" and "Neuroimaging Dataset"), the properties these types can have (for example "Age in years" and "Dataset name"), and the relationships that can exist between them (for example "is Part of").
+    A data model is made up of generic types or classes that are relevant to the data model designers (for Neurobagel, examples include "Research Participant" and "Neuroimaging Dataset"), the properties these types can have (e.g., "Age in years", "Dataset name"), and the relationships that can exist between them (e.g., "is part of").
     The goal of a data model is to give information a structure so that we can write programs that can consume the information.